Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 - SLSKD_PASS=your-slskd-password

 Note: Soulseek is a P2P network.
 Most users run slskd behind a VPN.
-This integration only talks to your slskd instance; it doesn't connect directly to the Soulseek network.
+This integration only talks to your slskd instance; it does not connect directly to the Soulseek network.
+New accounts may see rejected downloads until they build reputation by sharing files.

-Playlist Import (Spotify, Amazon Music, Tidal)
+Playlist Import

 How it works by source: